 What is an amulet?

 This is found above all in times of difficulty and danger.
-During the First World War, for example, it could be said that there was no soldier who did not keep on himself, hidden in his clothing or in some secure pocket, an object with the function of an amulet.
+For example, during the First World War, it could be said that no soldier did not keep on himself, hidden in his clothing or in some secure pocket, an object with the function of an amulet.
 There were even different tendencies and sympathies according to the people’s nationality.

 The British soldiers often carried a piece of black cat skin; the Austrians have bat wings sewn inside their uniforms; the Germans used twigs of fern soaked in a drop of their own blood.
 The French preferred a golden louis, considered, among other things, to be very effective against mutilation; the Italians carried the bones of the dead (small skull fragments, phalanges, etc.) sometimes strung together.